 In 2014 the couple’s children erected a stele to their parents.

-It took me quite a long time to appreciate Li Manshan’s wife Yao Xiulian.
+It took me quite a long time to appreciate Li Manshan’s wife Yao Xiulian (b.1951).
 Even if we managed to understand each other’s dialects, she wasn’t used to conversing with a foreigner, and I couldn’t break the ice.

-They were married in the winter cold late in 1971, when he was twenty-six sui, with Li Manshan’s family and the whole society under a cloud.
+They were married in the winter cold late in 1971, when he was 26 sui, she 21 sui, with Li Manshan’s family and the whole society under a cloud.
 Still bearing the hat of “rich peasant,” he had little choice of bride, despite Li Qing’s repute.
 Li Manshan’s uncle Li Tao lived in Yaozhuang further north, and his bride came from there.
-She never went to school, but over the years she has gradually picked up a few characters like their names.
+She came from a poor-peasant family, and neither she nor her elder sister attended school, but over the years she has gradually picked up a few characters like their names.
 It was a very simple wedding—in this period even the shawm bands were only able to accompany life-cycle rituals in the more remote hill villages.
 Li Manshan remains eternally grateful to an uncle who came from Inner Mongolia for his wedding with a sack of white flour to make the prized gao paste for the wedding meal.
 The new couple lived in Li Qing’s courtyard complex, part of which had been allocated to another family after land reform.

 Staying with them since 2011, I came to admire her unassuming hosting skills— not just with me, but her natural rapport with both female and male guests who constantly arrived for a “determining the date” prescription with Li Manshan—putting them at ease, exchanging local gossip, sympathetic.
 Though not a smoker, she is always ready to offer a cigarette to male visitors.